learningequality/velox/docs/advanced-usage-vms.md

 ### "unreachable=1", "Failed to connect to the host via ssh", "Connection timed out"

-This usually happens where you create multiple vagrant instances, the solution should be easy:
+This usually happens where you create multiple vagrant instances, run:
 * run `ssh-add -l`

-to list all identities and confirm that there are more than one identities for vagrant `velox` virtual machines.
+to list all identities and confirm that there is more than one identity for vagrant `velox` virtual machines.

-If this is the case, you can:
+If that is the case, you can:
 * run `ssh-add -D` to __remove all identities__ from the agent (__Do this only if you know what you're doing!__)
 * change the working directory to the one where your Velox code is (where `Vagrantfile` is located)
 * `ssh-add .vagrant/machines/velox/virtualbox/private_key` (re-add `velox` private key)
-* you probably want to run `ssh-add` as well to re-add your personal ssh identities
+* you probably want to run `ssh-add` as well, to re-add your personal ssh identities

 ------